Documentation

 Every check returns:

-• reason: the evaluation result source, such as a role match or a default deny
+allowed: whether the request should be permittedreason: the evaluation result source, such as a role match or a default deny